 For example, avoid using language that might imply only someone of a certain age would be suitable (for example, “mature”, “experienced” or “young”).

 - Ensure any employees absent from work (including women on maternity leave or those on long-term sick leave) are informed of the vacancy to enable them to apply.
 Failure to do so could amount to discrimination.

 - Use a standard application form to enable individual applicants’ answers to be directly compared against the selection criteria more easily and help avoid potential unlawful discrimination claims.

 - Draw up a shortlist using the same criteria used in the job description and person specification.
 Every applicant should be marked against the same criteria to help avoid any potential unlawful discrimination claims.

-- If a business is making redundancies, it must consider applications for suitable vacancies from employees selected for redundancy ahead of external applicants.
+- If a business is making redundancies even while hiring new staff, it must consider applications for suitable vacancies from employees selected for redundancy ahead of external applicants.
 Women selected for redundancy while on maternity leave are entitled to be offered a suitable alternative vacancy (where one is available) in priority to other potentially redundant employees.

 - In most cases, a business is prohibited from asking potential recruits questions about their health (for example, businesses should avoid asking questions about an applicant’s sickness absence record).

 - However, there are some circumstances where a business is entitled to ask health-related questions.
 For example, when hiring staff for a job in a warehouse, it is okay to ask the applicant whether they have any health problems that may prevent them from lifting or handling heavy items.